Rudder by Bode Asiyanbi

 Baby you not going anywhere, tell me you’re not.
 I am, I have to.
 Why, why, don’t do this, please.
 You want me to wait another seven years?
 Tell me when exactly is everything gonna be alright like you always say?
 Tell me.

 Your fault dude.
 Bako was adamant.
 My fault?
 Yes K.B.
 You keep her waiting for seven years, she decides to leave and you believe ‘oh she is gonna come back like before’, then voila, you see her with this new guy who has given her a ring and realise how much you love her right, what if you didn’t see him with her or you didn’t see the ring?
 Bako you don’t understand.
 I do.
-One word for what you are, selfish dickhead.
+I understand.
+You are a selfish dickhead.
+Period.

 The boy looked up at him.